 As with so many recipes out there, you'll find a million different ways to cook a meatball.
 Some chefs bake them.
 Some braise them in marinara sauce.
-My way is to saute them and then lower the heat, cover the pan and let the love build.
+My way is to saute them first, then place them in the oven and let the love build.

 Because these meatballs have beef and pork, it is important to cook them all the way through.
 I'm a fan of some pink in a pork chop, but not with ground pork.
 Just play it safe and make sure that you are cooking them all the way through.

 If your meatball is large enough, you can measure the temperature with an instant read thermometer.
-When it registers 165 you are good.
+When it registers 160-165F you are good.
 Or, you can do what I do and slice one of them open to see how much more time you have.

 QUICK COOKING TIP: When you are cooking the meatballs, try not to overcrowd the pan.
 Like with any recipe, if you overcrowd the pan the heat will not return fast enough to the pan.
 As the food cooks, it releases moisture which pools and starts to boil rather than brown.
 A boiled meatball is just no good.